nftsharing/nftsharing.github.io/README.md

 # Welcome to Official Homepage of NFT Sharing
-We startup several Real World Asset NFT (rwaNFT) collections to bring you health, wealth and happiness firstly.
-In near future, the rwaNFT connected to these collections will be launched.
+We are launching several collections of NFTs with the primary aim of bringing health, wealth, and happiness to our users.
+In the near future, we will introduce Real World Asset NFTs(rwaNFTs) that are intricately connected to these collections.

 ## 8. Sakyamuni NFT Collection
 [Sakyamuni](https://opensea.io/collection/sakyamuninft) is a collection of 10,000 unique Tangka Style NFTs that are permanently fixed on Ethereum Blockchain.
 Among them, less than 25% of them have a golden body, 10% of them have a red line and 20% of them have a gold lotus.
 We hope that all of holders have funs with them.
 In near future, the rwaNFT connected to this collection will be launched.